cloudtenno/Fire_Image_Classifier/README.md

 # Fire_Image_Classifier

+This is an image classifier model that categorize the image into 3 categories: Fire, Smoke and Normal.
 Its trained with more than three thousand images and using IBM Cloud Annotation image classifier which employ TensorFlow.

 The model will also provide a confidence score for each category with a high accuracy.